 Profit-Sharing Allocation Formulas

-- In order to fully customize your plan design to favor the employer, the actuary must determine which Deferred Profit Sharing allocation formula to use based on the employee census provided.
+- To fully customize your plan design to favor the employer, the actuary must determine which Deferred Profit Sharing allocation formula to use based on the employee census.

 - Final amounts will be calculated using the year-end final compensation census.